apache/cloudstack-docs-admin/source/templates.rst

    Create a template from the VM.

-   For more information, see `Section 12.6, “Creating a Template from an Existing Virtual Machine” <#create-template-from-existing-vm>`__.
+   For more information, see `“Creating a Template from an Existing Virtual Machine” <#creating-a-template-from-an-existing-virtual-machine>`_.

 System preparation for Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~